baoduy/hbd.astro-paper/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 ## Multi-platform docker image.

-Despite the above steps, the Docker image is still built for the x64 platform.
+Even after performing the aforementioned steps, the Docker image remains built for the x64 platform.
-If you want to run your Docker on an ARM processor, you need to update the Docker image to make it compatible with the "docker buildx" feature.
+To add support for the Docker on an ARM processor, it is essential to revise your Docker image and leverage the "docker buildx" feature for cross-compatibility.
-Let's take a look at the Dockerfile below.
+Consider the changes of the following Dockerfile for reference.

 ```ps
 FROM mcr.microsoft.com/dotnet/runtime-deps:7.0-alpine AS base